Transcutaneous Pacing Review

 Image 4.
 Simulated Rhythm, Non-Captured [8]

 **Very Important Note: Even if a patient has a beautiful complex on the EKG tracing, paced or not, a pulse needs to be checked routinely, especially if the patient is unconscious.
-Remember there are both the electrical and mechanical functions of the heart.
+Remember, the heart has both electrical and mechanical functions.
 An electrical complex without a pulse can be Pulseless Electrical Activity (PEA), and essentially the patient may die if not recognized quickly!
 [2]

 Ask yourself...

-2. Are all cardiac monitors the same?
-What special feature on a cardiac monitor must be present in order for it to be able to perform TCP?
+- Are all cardiac monitors the same?
+What special feature must a cardiac monitor have to perform TCP?

-4. Can you name two locations to check for a core (central) pulse?
+- Name two locations to check for a core (central) pulse.

-5. Do you know how to set the proper heartrate (bpm) for your patient?
+- Do you know how to set your patient’s proper heart rate (bpm)?

-8. What complex must be present and follow the pacer spike in order to ensure capture?
+- What complex must be present, and must the pacer spike be followed to ensure capture?

 The Nurse’s Role / Considerations